The Guess Who discography

 The Guess Who is a Canadian rock band, originating as The Guess Who? in 1966, and adopting the name The Guess Who in 1968.
 Formed as a garage rock band, their best-known works are in the pop rock and psychedelic rock genres.

 They were most successful from 1969 to 1975, under the leadership of singer/keyboardist Burton Cummings.
 During that period they released eleven studio albums, all of which reached the charts in Canada and the United States; their 1970 album American Woman reached no. 1 in Canada and no. 9 in the United States, and five other albums reached the top ten in Canada.
 They also achieved five number one singles in Canada and two in the United States.

-Not listed here are several non-charting albums released by Jim Kale and credited to "the Guess Who", before Kale lost the rights to use that name in a 2024 out-of-court settlement.